-The two governments of France and UK with their sports ministers make a deal who will be for sharing their expertise in match-fixing and against sports corruption.
+The two governments of France and the UK with their sports ministers make a deal who will be for sharing their expertise in match-fixing and against sports corruption.

-Although, under the Declaration of Intention UK agreed to share with French Government their experience and methods obtained during England hosting the eighth Rugby World Cup, the quadrennial rugby union world championship, the 2015 Rugby World Cup which 20 countries was competing and the 2012 Summer Olympics, formally the Games of the XXX Olympiad and commonly known as London 2012.
+Although, under the Declaration of Intention UK agreed to share with French Government their experience and methods obtained during England hosting the eighth Rugby World Cup, the quadrennial rugby union world championship, the 2015 Rugby World Cup which 20 countries were competing and the 2012 Summer Olympics, formally the Games of the XXX Olympiad and commonly known as London 2012.

 However, on the public announcing the British minister, Hancock said: “The UK and France are steadfast allies in the battle against corruption.
-Doping and match-fixing scandals have rocked international sport in recent years and it is crucial that we take a global approach, working together to ensure the integrity of sport is upheld.
+Doping and match-fixing scandals have rocked international sport in recent years, and it is crucial that we take a global approach, working together to ensure the integrity of sport upheld.
 Fans have to be able to believe in fair play in sport and be inspired by the best athletes in the world.”

 Hancock added: “Through the work of UK Anti-Doping, the Gambling Commission’s Sports Betting Intelligence Unit and our Code for Sports Governance, we are ensuring that our sports bodies are more transparent and uphold the highest standards on integrity and governance.
 We want to share best practice with other nations and this agreement with France underlines how important it is to work in partnership on the threat of corruption.”

-Regarding the Matt Hancock announcement, Khalid Ali, Secretary General of international sports betting integrity body ESSA, member of their strategic counsel and chief spokesperson, said “The UK and France should be commended for agreeing on the joint Declaration of Intention tackle sports corruption and match-fixing through illegal and irregular sports betting.
+Regarding the Matt Hancock announcement, Khalid Ali, Secretary General of international sports betting integrity body ESSA, member of their strategic counsel and chief spokesperson, said “The UK and France should commend for agreeing on the joint Declaration of Intention tackle sports corruption and match-fixing through illegal and irregular sports betting.
 Both countries have put integrity as a priority issue and have developed what is widely regarded as best practice models in this area.

 “The move further strengthens their information sharing protocols and can only benefit the integrity of their respective betting markets and sporting events.”